Morf-Engineering-Inc/agape_core/logs/jul_2025/mind_mastery_truth.md

 ways to guide AI some leading to truth . all logic leads to turth and God Aristotle i think lost the quite.  but using LOGIC or LOGOS ... my study on that.

+IDEAs to follow up on
+Heart and emotions and memory tie ins one pathway(research on memory tie to emotions and singular pathway) and heart has memory .. in blood ..also .grounding beliefs with emotions